.

 Mottled yellow leaves that worsen SPIDER MITES

-Buds falling off before blooming THRIPS
+Buds discolor & fall off THRIPS

 White mess on leaves